Abyss-W4tcher/volatility-scripts/vol_ez_install/README.md

 vol3_local     Setup latest volatility3 github master on the system
 ```

-The script adds two aliases to your bashrc/zshrc, for smaller commands and better docker experience.
+The script adds two aliases `vol2d` and `vol3d` to your bashrc/zshrc, for smaller commands and better docker experience.

-Example usage (from the docker host) :
+Example usage, **from the docker host** :

 ```sh
 # vol2